-Automatic water samplers collect samples from a water source without requiring human intervention each time a sample is needed.
-The samplers can be programmed to collect samples at different intervals for different durations.
+An automatic water sampler collects samples from a water source without requiring human intervention each time a sample is needed.
+Samplers can be programmed to collect samples at different intervals for different durations.
 The collected water samples can be evaluated immediately onsite, or they can be stored and transported to a facility's laboratory for analysis.

 Facilities in many industries use automatic water samplers to help meet their required water quality standards.
 These facilities have seen a trend in recent years toward more heavily regulated water quality governance, more detailed permit requirements, and more thorough water sampling documentation.

 Automatic water samplers provide facilities with detailed sampling data that is reportable and defensible.
 In addition, facilities have discovered several other benefits of using automatic water samplers:

 By efficiently collecting and preserving water samples, automatic water samplers help provide accurate water quality data.
 This data aids facilities in making more informed decisions.
 Ultimately, these decisions can affect the safety and health of humans and other organisms that depend on water as a vital resource.

 Before reviewing the different types of automatic water samplers, it may be helpful to first understand how automatic water sampling is different from manual water sampling.